joedooley/genesis-simple-footer-widgets/README.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin allows you to create multiple footer widget's from a dropdown menu in Genesis Theme Settings.
-Plugin based on code from Genesis Developer, http://genesisdeveloper.me/controlling-footer-widget-columns-from-theme-settings-page-in-genesis/ .
+Create multiple footer widget's from a select menu in Genesis Theme Settings.
+From 0 to 6 widgets in seconds!

 == Description ==